Build From Dirt vs. Quick Move-In: Which New Construction Is Right for Utah County Buyers in 2026? | Kat Ashby

 In a rate environment that has shifted 0.5–1.0% within a single year multiple times since 2020, an 8–14 month build timeline represents genuine exposure.
 You may have qualified comfortably at contract — and find the payment harder to absorb at closing if rates have risen.

-What to ask: does the builder offer a rate lock or float-down protection for the construction period?
+What to ask: Does the builder offer a rate lock or float-down protection for the construction period?
 Some builders have preferred lenders with extended rate lock products built for new construction timelines.
-These sometimes come with conditions — understand them before you commit.
-As I covered in my guide to qualifying for a home in Utah County, your qualifying payment at contract time and your actual payment at closing can be different things.
+As I covered in my rate buydown guide, builder incentives and lender programs can meaningfully reduce this risk — but understand the conditions before you commit.

 The design center reality: Upgrade selections are marked up significantly by builders.
 Without professional guidance, it's easy to exceed your budget significantly at the design center.
 Know your total budget before you sit down, not after you've fallen in love with a finish package.